thiago-a-souza/MachineLearning/README.md

 |  13 | overcast|     hot     |   normal | weak   |    yes    |
 |  14 |  rainy  |     mild    |   high   | strong |    no     |

-We have two alternatives to answer that question:
+There are two alternatives to answer that question:

 ![](/img/nb2.png)